theQRL/zond-package/README.md

   - apache
   - tracoor

-# Configuration place for dora the explorer - https://github.com/ethpandaops/dora
+# Configuration place for the explorer - https://github.com/theQRL/light-explorer
-dora_params:
+explorer_params:
-  # Dora docker image to use
+  # Explorer docker image to use
   # Defaults to the latest image
-  image: "ethpandaops/dora:latest"
+  image: "theqrl/light-explorer:latest"
-  # A list of optional extra env_vars the dora container should spin up with
+  # A list of optional extra env_vars the explorer container should spin up with
   env: {}

 # Configuration place for transaction spammer - https://github.com/MariusVanDerWijden/tx-fuzz